 But do you know what the sprint backlog is?

-Read more on what is included in a sprint backlog, who owns it, when it’s created, and how it works.
+Read more on what to include in a sprint backlog, how it works, who owns it, who creates it, and when.

 What Is Sprint Backlog?

-The team is accountable for completing the tasks in the list as per deadlines determined by their manager, which will lead to successful project delivery on time.
+The team is accountable for completing the tasks in the list as per deadlines determined by their product manager.
+This will lead to successful project delivery on time.

-For example, if someone sees five tasks on their list and knows each task takes two hours to complete, then this person can expect to finish ten hours’ worth of work by Friday evening.
-This kind of estimation helps team members plan their personal and family lives.
+In that case, this person can expect to finish ten work hours by Friday evening.
+This estimation helps team members plan their personal and family lives.

 What Is a Sprint Backlog Example?

-The items are created during product backlog grooming sessions before each sprint begins.
+You create the items during product backlog grooming sessions before each sprint begins.
 For now, let’s consider the sprint backlog example from software development.

 A good sprint backlog example is the bug list.

-The sprint backlog example will also include any other items related to bugs such as when they were reported and who reported them.
+The sprint backlog example will also include any other items related to bugs like who reported them and when.

-Apart from this, the additional sprint backlog example is a new feature to be built for the product that is lined up.
+Apart from this, another sprint backlog example is a new feature lined up for a product.
 This includes stories, epics, and sub-tasks (i.e., tasks that make up a story).

-Having understood the sprint backlog in detail, let’s move to understand when it is created and who creates the sprint backlog.
+Having understood the sprint backlog, let’s know who creates the sprint backlog and when.

 When Is the Sprint Backlog Created?

-It is important to create a sprint backlog during sprint planning because it helps everybody know what they need to do so that everyone is on the same page.
+It is crucial to create a sprint backlog during sprint planning.
+Such planning helps to know what can facilitate better transparency.

-The sprint backlog can be created in minutes by writing everything down onto a piece of paper or whiteboard and then prioritizing it according to business value and other factors.
+You can create the sprint backlog in minutes by writing everything down on paper or on a whiteboard.
+Then, you can prioritize it as per business value and other factors.

 Without creating the sprint backlog, it is difficult for the team to know what they should be working on.
 It is nearly impossible to start a sprint without creating a sprint backlog.

-The next thing you need to do after creating a sprint backlog is to include tasks that are needed in order to complete user stories and other activities like grooming, coding, testing, and more.
+The next thing you need to do after creating a sprint backlog is to include tasks you need to complete user stories.
+Other activities will include grooming, coding, testing, and more.

-Each team should have a task owner in order to implement tasks that are related to completing user stories or other activities like grooming, coding, testing, and so on.
+Each team should have a task owner to implement tasks related to completing user stories.

-To make sure that such precautions are taken while creating the sprint backlog, it is crucial to assign the task of creating the sprint backlog to someone.
+Ensure that you take such precautions while creating the sprint backlog.
+Remember that assigning the task of creating the sprint backlog is vital to someone.

 Who Creates the Sprint Backlog?

-While the product owner is responsible for creating a sprint backlog, it is highly crucial to gather input from other team members about which user stories should be included in each sprint.
+It is crucial to gather input from other team members about which they make user stories in each sprint.

 What Is Included in a Sprint Backlog?

-- Completed Tasks: Tasks completed in a previous iteration or any other related tasks needed for release.
+- Completed Tasks: Tasks completed in a previous iteration or related tasks needed for release.

-- Work In Progress (WIP): Any unfinished task at hand that needs to be completed before the next iteration.
+- Work In Progress (WIP): Any unfinished task that should be completed before the next iteration.